agsb/milliForth-6502/Notes.md

 _31/07/2024_

-    review of BRANCH LIT and etc, for use ipt as reference because when a primitive is executed the next reference is at ipt, there is NO next reference in return stack,
+    review of those of use rp@ as BRANCH LIT and etc. for use ipt as reference
+        because when a primitive is executed the next reference is at ipt, there is NO next reference in return stack,